jacobcaramians/High-Precision-LED-Quality-Control-Monitor/README.md

 Requirement: Data must be listed in strictly ascending order for the piecewise logic to route properly.

+## Operation Guide

+1.  **Boot & Initialization:** Upon power-up, the system will initialize the I2C bus and LVGL graphics.
+Wait for the "Warm-Up Sequence" message to clear.
+2.  **Sensor Placement:** Insert the custom 3D-printed wand directly over the LED array, ensuring the shroud rests flush against the surface to block ambient light.
+3.  **Data Readout:** The UI will dynamically poll the multiplexer and display real-time CCT and Lux metrics.
+Data updates at approximately 10Hz.

 ## In-Field Use Case & Hardware